-On this day in 1777, a 19-year-old French aristocrat, Marie-Joseph Paul Roch Yves Gilbert du Motier, Marquis de Lafayette, accepts a commission as a major-general in the Continental Army—without pay.
+On July 31, 1777, a 19-year-old French aristocrat, Marie-Joseph Paul Roch Yves Gilbert du Motier, Marquis de Lafayette, accepts a commission as a major-general in the Continental Army—without pay.

 Lafayette served at Brandywine in 1777, as well as Barren Hill, Monmouth and Rhode Island in 1778.
 Following the formal treaty of alliance with Lafayette’s native France in February 1778 and Britain’s subsequent declaration of war, Lafayette asked to return to Paris and consult the king as to his future service.
 Washington was willing to spare Lafayette, who departed in January 1779.
 By March, Franklin reported from Paris that Lafayette had become an excellent advocate for the American cause at the French court.
 Following his six-month respite in France, Lafayette returned to aid the American war effort in Virginia, where he participated in the successful siege of Yorktown in 1781, before returning to France and the further service of his own country.

 READ MORE: American Revolution: Causes and Timeline